ghrcosta/planning-poker/README.md

               are already defined, see firebase.json
             - Select "Download emulators"
         ```
-8. Set up application-default credentials
+7. Optional: Set up application-default credentials
     * This is only required to execute the application locally.
       See https://firebase.google.com/docs/admin/setup#testing_with_gcloud_end_user_credentials
-    * In your GCP project, go to APIs & Services > OAuth consent screen
+    1. In your GCP project, go to APIs & Services > OAuth consent screen
         * Configure it for external usage
         * Add scopes "/auth/userinfo.email" and "openid"
         * Add yourself as a test user
-    * Go to APIs & Services > Credentials
+    2. Go to APIs & Services > Credentials
         * Create a "Desktop" credential, download the json file and put
           it in the project root directory
-    * Execute:
+    3. Execute:
         ```
         $ gcloud auth application-default login --client-id-file=test_oauth_client_id.json
             (will open browser to complete login; check all boxes)